-Generally, Canada does not allow for foreign pension contributions to be deducted on the Canadian tax return and vice versa where the US does not allow Canadian pension contributions to be deducted on a US return.
-But there are exceptions and we will discuss how Canadian taxpayers might be able to take advantage of this deduction.
+Generally, Canada does not allow for foreign pension contributions to be deducted on the Canadian tax return and vice versa where the U.S. does not allow Canadian pension contributions to be deducted on a U.S. return.
+But there are exceptions, and we will discuss how Canadian taxpayers might be able to take advantage of this deduction.

 There are two matters to look at when figuring out if you qualify for a deduction on your contribution to a foreign pension plan while residing in Canada: the type of work arrangement and the type of pension plan.